membraneframework-labs/guide/chapter2/lifecycle.md

 ### Prepared -> stopped change

 When handling this change, all allocated resources should be cleaned, devices closed.
-Internal state of an element should be restored to the initial configuration (after `handle_init`) and be ready for the next transition to `prepared` state.
+Internal state of an element should be ready for the next transition to `prepared` state.